Brewery Marketing Ideas & Promotional Strategy Tips for 2025

 The increase in home-brewing beer in the late 1970s led to a rise in microbreweries launching in the late 80s and early 90s.
-The craft beer industry has only continued to grow and according to the Brewers Association (opens in a new window), there are 9,761 craft breweries in the US.
+The craft beer industry has only continued to grow, with 9,796 operating U.S. craft breweries in 2024 (opens in a new window), according to the Brewers Association.

 Then you need to ask yourself, who is my target audience?
 Your target audience may span different interests and demographics, for example: